trueadm/ripple/CONTRIBUTING.md

 # Contributing to Ripple

 Ripple is a TypeScript UI framework that combines the best parts of React, Solid, and Svelte into one cohesive package.
-Built as a love letter to frontend development, Ripple introduces a JS/TS-first approach with `.ripple` modules that provide excellent developer experience for both humans and LLMs.
+Built as a love letter to frontend development, Ripple introduces a JS/TS-first approach with `.ripple` modules that provide an excellent developer experience for both humans and LLMs.

 The [Open Source Guides](https://opensource.guide/) website offers valuable resources for individuals, communities, and companies looking to contribute to open source projects.
 Both newcomers and experienced contributors will find these guides particularly helpful: